How to Start a Landscaping Business

 – General liability insurance protects the business if a customer is ever injured or if the business accidentally causes property damage while on-site.

 – Worker’s compensation insurance is required to protect employees.
 If an employee is injured on the job, this type of insurance helps to cover medical bills and lost wages.

-Insurance policies will vary in cost depending on factors like the value of the business’ equipment and the number of employees on staff.
+The cost to insure a landscaping business will vary depending on factors like the value of equipment and the number of employees on staff.
 To get an accurate idea of what insurance will cost, request quotes from multiple companies and then consider factors like premiums, deductibles, and exclusions when deciding which policy may be right for the business.

 As a business grows, the owner may need to bring on additional employees to keep up with the jobs.
 PayScale states that the average landscaper earns $12.92 per hour or a salary of about $31,576.
 Landscapers with five to nine years of experience earn about $13.58 per hour, while landscapers with between 10 and 19 years of experience average $14.90 per hour.
 Late-career employees with over 20 years of experience earn $16.67 per hour.

 When hiring employees, it’s important to budget for salaries and expenses like paid time off, workman’s comp insurance, and unemployment insurance.